 - Display the offer to profiles with the profile property "Recently intensity" score greater than 85 in combination with a specific product interest.

 - Use the prebuilt segment "Visitors with a high intensity" combined with a product interest.
 This segment defaults to including all profiles with a recent intensity score greater than 85.

 - Target customers who have recently (in the past 30 days) increased the intensity of their visits by using the "Recently very active" segment.

 See Behavioral Profile Properties to learn about the formulas used to calculate these values, and how to interpret behavioral score ranges.

 See Behavioral customer segments for details on the six prebuilt behavioral segments.

-With the GDPR in mind, it's possible to disable the collection and calculation of the behavioral profile properties.
+With privacy legislation such as GDPR in mind, it's possible to disable the collection and calculation of the behavioral profile properties.
 The data needed for these properties is provided by the Global Listener, so consent for these behavioral profile properties is tied to the Global Listener.

 You can enable consent management for the behavioral profile properties by adding the Global Listener to an objective that has consent management enabled.
 Once this is enabled, behavioral profile properties will only be available for profiles that have given consent to the objective.

 Learn more about privacy and consent management in BlueConic.